-After sixty kilometers, we arrive to Merke, here’s the border with Kyrgyzstan.
+After sixty kilometers, we arrive in Merke, here’s the border with Kyrgyzstan.
 We get a last meal with manti (ravioli filled with minced meat and onion, steamed and then fried).
-Finally we can stop our rush against the clock, in Kyrgizstan we’ll have 60 days visa freedom.
+Finally, we can stop our rush against the clock, in Kyrgyzstan we’ll have 60 days visa freedom.

 Merke: border crossing between Kazakhstan and Kyrgyzstan

 At the border crossing between Kazakhstan and Kyrgyzstan, there’s a lot of people, mostly Kyrgyz and Kazakhs who go back and forth, the slowness is chronic, it takes an hour to get through.